mcci-catena/model4841-firmware-production/README.md

 Display the receive statistics.
 The library keeps track of spurious characters and messages; this is an easy way to get access.

-### `wake`

-Bring up the PMS7003.
-This event is abstract -- it requests the library to do whatever's needed (powering up the PMS7003, waking it up, etc.) to get the PMS7003 to normal state.

 ## Required libraries

 The following Arduino standard libraries are used in this project.